jasonlryan/ht_chrome/docs/user/installation.md

 ### Method 1: Chrome Web Store (Recommended)

-1. Visit the [HomeTruth UK Chrome Extension](https://chrome.google.com/webstore/detail/hometruth-uk/abcdefghijklmnopqrstuvwxyz) page in the Chrome Web Store
+1. Visit the [HomeTruth Chrome Extension](https://chrome.google.com/webstore/detail/hometruth/abcdefghijklmnopqrstuvwxyz) page in the Chrome Web Store
 2. Click the **Add to Chrome** button
 3. Review the permissions and click **Add extension**
 4. The HomeTruth icon will appear in your browser toolbar

 ### Method 2: Microsoft Edge Add-on Store

-1. Visit the [HomeTruth UK Edge Extension](https://microsoftedge.microsoft.com/addons/detail/hometruth-uk/abcdefghijklmnopqrstuvwxyz) page in the Edge Add-on store
+1. Visit the [HomeTruth Edge Extension](https://microsoftedge.microsoft.com/addons/detail/hometruth/abcdefghijklmnopqrstuvwxyz) page in the Edge Add-on store
 2. Click the **Get** button
 3. Review the permissions and click **Add extension**
 4. The HomeTruth icon will appear in your browser toolbar